Unless you NEVER drive your car or truck in the real world, you have small chips and scratches on your finish.

-Before starting be sure that you’re not working in direct sunlight.
+Before starting the next step, be sure that you’re not working in direct sunlight.
 You should be working in a shaded area such as a garage or car port.
 The humidity should be low and the temperature should be at least 50 degrees.

-If your scratch or chip has exposed bare metal you’ll want to apply a coat of primer to the exposed metal.
+If your scratch or chip has exposed bare metal you’ll want to apply a small amount of primer to the exposed metal.